YDaiLab/Meta-Signer/README.md

 ```
 ### Set configuration settings

 Meta-Signer offers a flexible framework which can be customized in the configuration file.
+The configuration file offers the following parameters:

 |Evaluation| |
 | --- | --- |